sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 ### Sorting trials by EEG phase value
-In a [2004](http://www.sccn.ucsd.edu/papers/TICS04.html) publication, we have discussed ways in which the event-related EEG dynamics occurring in a set of data epochs time-locked to some classes of events are not limited to nor completely expressed in features of their time-locked trial average or Event-Related Potential (ERP).
-To do this, we used the phase-sorted ERP-image.
+In a [2004](http://www.sccn.ucsd.edu/papers/TICS04.html) publication, we have discussed ways how the event-related EEG dynamics occurring in a set of data epochs time-locked to some classes of events are not limited to nor completely expressed in features of their time-locked trial average or Event-Related Potential (ERP).
+To do this, we used phase-sorted ERP-images.

 Next, we will experiment with sorting trials by their EEG phase value in a specified time/frequency window.
 Though *rt* values can be shown in